mikeroyal/Game-Development-Guide/README.md

 [Houdini](https://www.sidefx.com/) is a 3D procedural software for modeling, rigging, animation, VFX, look development, lighting and rendering in film, TV, advertising and video game pipelines.

-[A-Frame](https://aframe.io) is a web framework for building virtual reality experiences.
-Make WebVR with HTML and Entity-Component.
-Works on Vive, Rift, desktop, mobile platforms.
+[A-Frame](https://aframe.io) is a web framework for building virtual reality experiences in WebVR with HTML and Entity-Component.
+A-Frame works on Vive, Rift, desktop, mobile platforms.

 [ARKit](https://developer.apple.com/augmented-reality/arkit/) is a set set of software development tools to enable developers to build augmented-reality apps for iOS developed by Apple.
 The latest version ARKit 3.5 takes advantage of the new LiDAR Scanner and depth sensing system on iPad Pro(2020) to support a new generation of AR apps that use Scene Geometry for enhanced scene understanding and object occlusion.